 Recommended tire pressure for Chevrolet HHR tires ranges from 30 psi to 35 psi, as set by vehicle manufacturer according to model's original equipment tire size and gross vehicle weight rating (GVWR) to optimize vehicle safety, performance and fuel efficiency.

-Where do I find recommended tire inflation pressures for Chevrolet HHR?
+Where to find recommended tire pressure for Chevrolet HHR?

 What is recommended winter tire pressure for Chevrolet HHR?

-Recommended tire pressure for Chevrolet HHR is the same for any season, but you may inflate your Chevrolet HHR tires 3 to 5 psi above the recommended tire pressure set by the manufacturer to compensate for lower temperatures during winter.
-Make sure to check your Chevrolet HHR tire pressure more often in the winter to keep tires properly inflated for a safe ride on snow and icy roads.
+Tire pressure fluctuates with ambient temperatures.
+When temperatures drop, Chevrolet HHR tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease.
+During winter Chevrolet HHR tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
+Do not overinflate above the maximum tire inflation pressure value indicated on tire sidewall.
+Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.